Last Updated on July 30, 2020 by Ellen Christian

-Have you ever tried Olive Garden Zuppa Toscana?
-It is one of my favorite soup recipes!
-I haven’t had it in a while since I haven’t visited Olive Garden so I decided to try to make it myself.
+I haven’t had this Zuppa Toscana recipe from Olive Garden in a while since I haven’t visited the restaurant.
+So, I decided to try to make it myself.
 I’m sure that the original recipe wasn’t made in a crockpot but it’s just the easiest way for me to make soup.
-This post contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.

 - 3 cans (14 oz) chicken broth

 - 1/2 pkg bacon (cooked and crumbled)